roman-neuhauser/Ansel-wiki/Filtering-feature.md

 ----
 ----

-Same for the phweyland's version:
+Same for the phweyland's version, which achieved mostly the same goal minus the shitload of configuration options:

 - Add text & color label filters #10694 : +502 / -87
 - text filter: don't add wildcards on empty entry #11264 : +13 / -10